 - (919) 361-8488 – Pre-recorded Message 24/7

-- ACCESS AIDS Care & The LGBT Center of Hampton Roads: Promote the dignity and wellness of adults, families, youth and children impacted by HIV/AIDS through quality support and prevention services so they may live healthy lives.
+- The LGBT Life Center: Promote the dignity and wellness of adults, families, youth and children impacted by HIV/AIDS through quality support and prevention services so they may live healthy lives.

 - Phone (757) 640-0929